getspams/spams-python/README.md

 ### Comments

 Carefully install libblas & liblapack.
-For example on ubuntu, necessary to `sudo apt-get -y install libblas-dev liblapack-dev gfortran`.
-For MacOs, you most likely need to `brew install gcc openblas lapack`.
+For example on ubuntu, it is necessary to do `sudo apt-get -y install libblas-dev liblapack-dev gfortran`.
+For MacOs, you most likely need to do `brew install gcc openblas lapack`.

-For better performance, we recommand to use the MKL Intel library library that for instance is available Anaconda Python distribution.
+For better performance, we recommand to use the **MKL Intel library** that is for instance available in Anaconda Python distribution.

+SPAMS for Python was tested on **Linux** and **MacOS**.
+It is **not available for Windows** at the moment. **For MacOS users**, the install setup detects if OpenMP is available on your system and enable/disable OpenMP support accordingly.
+For better performance, we recommand to install an **OpenMP-compatible compiler** on your system.